z0rzi/copilot-help.nvim/README.md

   -- The core instructions to load at startup core_instructions = 'code',

+  -- If true, the chat window will replace the current buffer.
+  -- Otherwise, it will open in a vertical split. fullscreen = true,

+  -- If true, the previous messages will be forgotten when sending the current selection to the chat reset_chat_on_selection_send = true,

   files = {
     -- The place where the current chat is saved chat_file = os.getenv("HOME") .. '/.config/ai-chat/chat.md',